 My name is Steve and I am an experienced (i.e. ageing) Computer Development Engineer from the UK.
 I was made redundant in 2011 and so I am currently unemployed/retired.

 This website is funded out of my own pocket and due to the popularity of E2B, the bandwidth charges are now costing me over £200 a year, so any donations would be most welcome ;-)

-Over the last 30 years, I have been involved in most things to do with PCs in an OEM/System Builder company, e.g. modifying firmware, writing functional test software in x86 assembler, designing circuits and PCBs, developing apps and BIOS level (x86 assembler) backup/restore software, memory test s/w, hardware and software validation, mainboard and system validation, writing boot managers, developing fully automated production test software and Windows installation processes used to install over 1 million new computers, writing technical web articles and loads more stuff that is too boring to mention and I can't even remember now!
+Over the last 30 years, I have been involved in most things to do with PCs in an OEM/System Builder company, e.g. modifying firmware, writing functional test software in x86 assembler, designing circuits and PCBs, developing apps and BIOS level (x86 assembler) backup/restore software, memory test s/w, hardware and software validation, mainboard and system validation, writing boot managers, developing fully automated production test software and Windows installation processes used to install over 1 million new computers for schools, writing technical web articles and loads more stuff that is too boring to mention and I can't even remember now!

 I have been interested in USB Flash drives ever since they first appeared (their small size, speed and large storage capacity is amazing compared to what storage media was available 30 years ago!).

 Whilst working for my former employer (RM), I wrote RMPrepUSB (RM's Prepare USB utility).
 RM have allowed me to continue it's development privately and have allowed it to be made publicly available for non-commercial use.